technion-cs-nlp/llm-arithmetic-heuristics/README.md

 # llm-arithmetic-heuristics

+# [ICLR 2025] Arithmetic Without Algorithms: Language Models Solve Math With a Bag of Heuristics

-This repository contains the code for the experiments (and [website](https://technion-cs-nlp.github.io/llm-arithmetic-heuristics/)) of the llm arithmetic heuristics [paper](https://arxiv.org/abs/2410.21272).
+Official code for experiments and (and [website](https://technion-cs-nlp.github.io/llm-arithmetic-heuristics/)) of ["Arithmetic Without Algorithms" paper](https://arxiv.org/abs/2410.21272), accepted to ICLR 2025.

 ## Repository structure